Provigo: History

 In 1969, in response to Canadian and American competition, a consortium of four Quebec wholesalers merged their activities with the intent to save costs and establish services as a big company.
 One of these people was Antoine Turmel who would become the first CEO of Provigo.
 Provigo was founded in 1969 under the Couvrette & Provost name, which was changed to Provigo in 1970.

 At first, Provigo was only the holding company that used three names for its grocery operations: Provigain, Provibec and Provipop, in addition to other banners outside the "Provi" designation.
 It was not until the year 1980 that the Provigo name itself would become an actual store banner by replacing three of its grocery chains: Provigain, Jato and Aubaines Alimentaires.
 Its Provipop corner stores were renamed Jovi that year.
 The Provibec name survived another three years until its 285 stores were given the new AXEP banner in early May 1983.
 Provigo's chain of convenience stores Provi-Soir (est.1974) was not impacted by these rebrandings and retained its name until its merger with Couche-Tard in the late 1990s.

-Acquisitions of Provigo over the years have included Les Aubaines alimentaires in 1972, Jato in 1975, Dionne in 1977, M. Loeb in 1977, Dominion and Raymond in 1981, A&P Montréal in 1984, Consumers Distributing in 1987, Petrini’s (California) in 1987, and Steinberg in 1992.
+Acquisitions of Provigo over the years have included Dominion, A&P Montréal and other supermarket chains in Quebec as well as selected Steinberg stores in 1992.
+Among its non-supermarket acquisitions are Sports Experts in 1981 and Consumers Distributing in 1987.

 After many years of growth, the Caisse de dépôt et placement du Québec purchased a stake in Provigo and named Pierre Lortie to head the company and ousted Pierre Lessard who would become president of Aetna and, after that, the CEO of Metro Inc, an important competitor of Provigo.